dfki-ric/pytransform3d/_sources/rotations.rst.txt

 **Pros**

-* Minimal representation (as rotation vector, also referred to as compact axis-angle in the code)
+* Minimal representation (as rotation vector, also referred to as compact axis-angle in the code).
-* It is easy to interpret the representation (as axis and angle)
 * Can also represent angular velocity and acceleration when we replace :math:`\theta` by :math:`\dot{\theta}` or :math:`\ddot{\theta}` respectively, which makes numerical integration and differentiation easy.